Home : Video : Camera Work : Shots

 Shot Types

 There is a convention in the video, film and television industries which assigns names and guidelines to common types of shots, framing and picture composition.
-The list below briefly describes the most common shot types.
-Note that the exact terminology may vary between production environments but the basic principles are the same.
+The list below briefly describes the most common shot types (click the images for more details).

 Extreme Wide Shot